CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 <a name='design-information'></a>
 ## Application Design Information
-The following application design topics were inspired by a previously-submitted ChatGPT-powered coding exercise.
+The following application design topics and some of their content were inspired by/referenced from a previously-submitted [ChatGPT](https://chat.openai.com/)-powered coding exercise in order to facilitate a deeper understanding of the design of our application.

 <a name='use-cases'></a>
 ### Application Use Cases